An award-winning newspaper comic strip

 - Characters in Liberty Meadows would occasionally be seen reading University Squared

-- Slow Loading Internet Image
+- Slow Loading Internet Image: Dean has a problem with it.

 - Take That: Many a Newspaper Comic such as Cathy, The Family Circus, Peanuts, Mark Trail, Dick Tracy and much more